The Wellbeing Advocate

 Other wellbeing advice and information as determined in discussion with the client.

-At The Oasis Townsville, we are shifting the name to Wellbeing Navigators who first conduct a quick based on the seven wellbeing domains and will then draft a plan to ensure a comprehensive assessment of the symptoms to ensure we address the causes.
+At The Oasis Townsville, a Wellbeing Advocate first conducts a quick assessment based on the 10 Human Needs and will then draft a plan to ensure a comprehensive assessment of the symptoms to ensure we address the causes.
 Each issue is then tackled.
-One of the issues may be the need for compensation, and if so tour Wellbeing Navigators will refer that task to address the issue to a Compensation Advocate.
+One of the issues may be the need for appropriate compensation, and if so tour Wellbeing Advocates will refer that task to address the issue to a Compensation Advocate.

 The Compensation Advocate